 The Socioeconomic Factors

 Similarly, in a socioeconomic context t-shirts throw up a variety of issues.
 The price of a t-shirt is often supposedly incorporated into race entry fees.
 Races can be expensive and if t-shirts were offered as an add-on item this could (in theory) lower the cost of races, making them more accessible.
 Although this argument does simplify the complexity of many social and economic factors, including those associated with access to items of running clothing- race t-shirts can double up as ‘free’ kit.
 In addition there are implications for those involved in the manufacturing of our race t-shirts (and fashion garments more generally).
 In February 2019, the Environmental Audit Committee published their report on clothing consumption and sustainability, which highlighted that whilst our consumption can lead to jobs and growth in developing nations.
 It also leaves them with the bulk of the environmental and social costs.
 Across the textile industry there are growing concerns linked to the use of child labour, prison labour, forced labour and bonded labour in factories and the garment supply chain, and whilst this perhaps mostly applies to the ‘fast fashion’ industry there is the potential that your race t-shirts are complicit too.
-Some brands like Contra and TALA favour production in European factories.
+Some brands like Contra favour production in European factories.

 The Environmental Factors